jaumesola/invoices-mvp/README.md

 # invoices-mvp

-See LOG for some explanations
+See private/docs/* for some explanations

-more soon...